Top Chef All Star Richard Blais ’98, A Multi-Platform Business

 Restaurants and Consultancy

-Now Blais is the chef/owner of Trail Blais, a creative culinary company that consults for, designs, and operates popular restaurants including two FLIP Burger Boutiques in Atlanta, GA, and Birmingham, AL; Juniper & Ivy in San Diego, CA; and The Crack Shack with locations in San Diego, Encinitas, Costa Mesa, Century City, and Pasadena, CA. In June 2019, The Crack Shack received the Hot Concept Award from Nation’s Restaurant News.
+Now Blais is the chef/owner of Trail Blais, a creative culinary company that consults for, designs, and operates popular restaurants including two FLIP Burger Boutiques in Atlanta, GA, and Birmingham, AL; Juniper & Ivy in San Diego, CA; and The Crack Shack with locations in San Diego, Encinitas, Costa Mesa, Century City, and Pasadena, CA. In August 2019, The Crack Shack opened in the Park MGM on the Las Vegas strip, the brand’s sixth store and the first outside California.
+In June 2019, The Crack Shack received the Hot Concept Award from Nation’s Restaurant News.

 In 2018, Blais collaborated with One Point Hospitality in St. Louis, MO, to create the opening menu of Yellowbelly.
 He will continue to provide culinary vision for the restaurant and add new items to the menu.